 Our work in Greece started in 2016 when we responded to a need created by thousands of refugees traveling from their homes, across mountains and sea, to the islands and mainland of Greece.

-The work on Lesvos has changed dramatically from the days of volunteers running themselves ragged trying to house 500 people per day.
-Today it still involves hard work, but it also includes time to listen to a widow’s story over tea, helping a child with homework in their housing unit, and getting to know the mothers and fathers of camp.
+With fewer people in camp, we still work hard, but also have time to listen to a widow’s story over tea, help a child with homework in their housing unit, and get to know the mothers and fathers of camp.
 We expanded to more social care, education, and community engagement programs.

 Located on the Greek island of Lesvos, Camp Mavrovouni is managed by the Hellenic Ministry of Migration and Asylum.
 This camp was built in 2020 after the previous camp Moria burned to the ground.
+We've joined hands with EuroRelief – a European relief organization – to work in various areas of camp.

 Education Programs